PyLops/pylops/docs/source/addingsolver.rst

             self._print_setup(np.iscomplexobj(x))
         return x

 At this point, we need to implement the core of the solver, its `step`.
-Here, we take the input at previous iterate, update it following the rule of the solver of choice, and return it.
+Here, we take the input at the previous iterate, update it following the rule of the solver of choice, and return it.
 The other input parameter required by this method is ``show`` to choose whether we want to print a report of the step on screen or not.
 However, if appropriate, a user can add additional input parameters.
 For CG, the step is: